 + Learning to record and mix your vocals at home?
-You need to check out Soundfly’s brand new mentored online course Modern Pop Vocal Production today!
+You need to check out Soundfly’s popular online course Modern Pop Vocal Production today!
 Or, share your musical goals with us, and we’ll find a course suited for you.

 When you’re a home-recordist, producing your own vocal tracks, you’ve got a whole lot of creative freedom to work the way you want to work.
 But that unfortunately means you might miss the presence of a producer who can hear inconsistencies in your takes while you’re tracking.
 All of these become evident in the editing and mixing stages.

 I’m talking, of course, about breaths, clicks, mouth sounds, and hissy sibilants (think of the “S” and “T” sounds).